Hoppin’ John: A Traditional Southern Dish for New Year's Day

 Welcome in the New Year with Hoppin’ John, a traditional New Year’s Day dish, and luck will follow you all year long!

-Hoppin’ John is made with black-eyed peas (aka cow peas), rice, and meat (usually pork as bacon or ham) on New Year’s Day dates from the early 1800s.
+Hoppin’ John is a dish traditionally eaten in the southern United States on New Year’s Day.
+Dating back to the early 1800s, it is made with black-eyed peas (aka cow peas), rice, and meat (usually pork, in the form of bacon or ham).
 The meal can also include collard greens and corn bread.

 Hoppin’ John is also known as “Happy Jack,” “Happy John,” and “Hop-in-John.”